GrahamDumpleton-abandoned/openshift3-kallithea/README.md

 ## Quick Installation

 To install, you can run the following steps using the OpenShift ``oc`` command line tool.
+After having run the step to load the templates, rather than use ``oc``, you could also add the application from the OpenShift web console.

 **Create a new project within your OpenShift cluster.**